lucacracco/spid-php-lib/README.md

     php vendor/italia/spid-php-lib/bin/download_idp_metadata.php ./idp_metadata
     ```

-    *TEST ENVIRONMENT: If you are using [spid-testenv2](https://github.com/italia/spid-testenv2), manually download the IdP metadata and place it in your `idp_metadata` folder*
+    *TEST ENVIRONMENT: If you are using [SPID SAML Check](https://github.com/italia/spid-saml-check), manually download the [IdP metadata](https://localhost:8443/demo/metadata.xml) and place it in your `idp_metadata` folder*

 4. Make your SP known to IdPs: for production follow the guidelines at [https://www.spid.gov.it/come-diventare-fornitore-di-servizi-pubblici-e-privati-con-spid](https://www.spid.gov.it/come-diventare-fornitore-di-servizi-pubblici-e-privati-con-spid)

-    *TEST ENVIRONMENT: simply download your Service Provider (SP) metadata and place it in the appropriate folder of the [test environment](https://github.com/italia/spid-testenv2).
+    *TEST ENVIRONMENT: simply download your Service Provider (SP) metadata and place it in the appropriate folder of the [SPID SAML Check](https://github.com/italia/spid-saml-check).
 The test environment must be restarted after every change to the SP metadata.*